Scientific Name

 This is an excellent plant for a small-scale groundcover in rock or succulent gardens.
 Deuterocohnia makes an interesting specimen plant in containers.

 Grow your Deuterocohnia in well-drained humus-rich soil with added pebbles, perlite, hardwood bark, or other material to facilitate drainage.
-Keep in bright light or part sun and water moderately in spring and summer, letting the soil dry between waterings.
+Keep in bright light or partial sun and water moderately in spring and summer, allowing the soil to dry between waterings.
 Limit water during winter.
-It is probably one of the Bromeliads' cold hardiest, but detesting winter wet on its foliage proves difficult to keep outside.
+It is probably one of the Bromeliads' cold-hardiest, but detesting winter wet on its foliage proves difficult to keep outside.

 Learn more at How to Grow and Care for Deuterocohnia.